 How long does a move from Charleston to Austin take?

-The 1,248-mile move from Charleston, SC, to Austin, TX, takes two to eight days.
-Some Charleston movers may offer expedited moving if you need it faster.
-If you need more time, ask your mover about storage options in Austin.
+The 1,248-mile journey from Charleston, SC to Austin, TX, typically takes two to eight days.
+Some movers in Charleston offer expedited services if you're on a tight schedule, and if you need extra time, be sure to ask about storage options in Austin.